Property & Casualty Management Systems

 Property & Casualty Management Systems, Inc. (PCMS) is an American company best known for providing insurance-related software and services.

 Background

 PCMS is a privately held company based in Dallas, Texas.
 Founded in 1999 by Beryl Goldman, the company is a Microsoft Certified Partner.
-Goldman serves as company President and Jack Dennison is CEO.
+Goldman serves as company President and Mark Goldman is CEO.

 Atlas software

-PCMS’ software, Atlas, was launched in 1999 and re-designed in 2008.
-The Atlas system is administrative software specific to the insurance industry including components for underwriting and policy administration, claims management, and billing.
-PCMS reports that there are ten American P&C insurers live on Atlas, all with annual premium under $1 billion with half writing personal lines, and the other half writing commercial lines.
+PCMS’ software, Atlas, was launched in 1999 and re-architected in 2020.
+Atlas is a cloud-based platform designed to handle all core processing needs for small to mid-size property & casualty insurance carriers from; underwriting, claims adjudication, billing & accounting, reporting, along with maintaining communication between key insurance stakeholders via a flexible portal.
+PCMS reports Atlas has been implemented and deployed in USA and Canada, servicing P&C insurers all with annual premium under $1 billion with half writing personal lines, and the other half writing commercial lines.
 All of the company's clients are on the latest release, which is less than 3 years old.